Todoist makes the world’s #1 task manager to organize your work and life. Tell me more

 Why Eat The Frog works

-Here's why Eat the Frog should be in everyone's productivity arsenal, even if you already use another method like time blocking or the pomodoro technique:
+The Eat the Frog technique should be in everyone’s productivity arsenal, even if you already use another method like time blocking or the Pomodoro technique.
+Here are some reasons why Eat The Frog can make your days more intentional.

 It promotes a deep work habit